 We regularly hold social events so that choir members can let their hair down and get to know each other better.

-The latest social event was on Friday, June 8th when we arranged to visit Vaughan Williams’ house as our “summer outing”. https://www.nationaltrust.org.uk/leith-hill-place.
+On Friday, June 8th 2018 we arranged to visit Vaughan Williams’ house as our “summer outing”. https://www.nationaltrust.org.uk/leith-hill-place.

 Leaving the Rhododendron Wood car park (National Trust) on Tanhurst Lane, near Leith Hill, members walked through the woods for about 10 minutes (¼ mile) to the house.
 There are 2001 species of rhododendrons, which we believe were provided by and planted by Charles Darwin’s sister plus giant redwoods, etc.